- Doctoral schools and programmes

 - Faculty of Veterinary Medicine

-The University of Helsinki PhD application procedures of the respective Faculties are explained on the websites of the individual Faculties, see the links above.
+The University of Helsinki application procedures for doctoral education at the respective Faculties are explained on the websites of the individual Faculties, see the links above.
 Please note that the procedures and admissions requirements may vary from one Faculty to another.

 Some Faculties require that you have found a research group or at least a supervisor for your thesis before sending the application to the Faculty.
-However, you always need to apply to the Faculty even if you would have an acceptance letter from the research group and/or graduate school: it is the Faculty that gives the right to pursue the PhD Degree.
+However, you always need to apply to the Faculty even if you would have an acceptance letter from the research group: it is the Faculty that gives the right to pursue the doctoral degree.

-If you are accepted as a postgraduate student you will find information about the practicalities in the checklist for PhD students on the New students website.
+If you are accepted as a doctoral student you will find information about the practicalities in the checklist for doctoral students on the New students website.

-PhD studies at the University of Helsinki are conducted by people who may be either University employees or have external funding.
-The funding source does not necessarily influence the content of the research, but it does affect the PhD student´s status at the University and also other practical matters such as immigration, health care, housing options etc.
+Doctoral studies at the University of Helsinki are conducted by people who may be either University employees or have external funding.
+The funding source does not necessarily influence the content of the research, but it does affect the doctoral student´s status at the University and also other practical matters such as immigration, health care, housing options etc.

 Doctoral student employed under a contract